ezEngine/docs/docs/physics/special/physx-grab-object-component.md

 * `MaxGrabPointDistance`: The maximum distance from this object for an individual *grab point* to be considered as a candidate.
 * `CollisionLayer`: The [collision layer](../collision-shapes/collision-layers.md) to use for raycasting to detect which object to pick.
 * `SpringStiffness`, `SpringDamping`: The stiffness and damping of the internally used [6DOF joint](../joints/physx-6dof-joint-component.md).
 Affects how stiff the object is held. **Careful:** This also determines how much force the held object can apply to other objects when you push against them.
-High values mean that the held object can push objects, that the [character controller (TODO)](physx-character-controller.md) itself may not be able to push.
+High values mean that the held object can push objects, that the [character controller](physx-character-controller.md) itself may not be able to push.
 * `BreakDistance`: If the held object deviates more than this distance from the anchor point it is attached to, the hold will break.
 In this case a `ezMsgPhysicsJointBroke` event message is raised.
 Set to zero to disable this feature.
 * `AttachTo`: A reference to another game object, to which the held object will be attached to.
 The target object **must have** a kinematic [PhysX actor](../actors/physx-dynamic-actor-component.md) (and a dummy [PhysX shape](../collision-shapes/physx-shapes.md)), such that a [joint](../joints/physx-joints.md) can be attached.
 The reference may point to this component's owner object.
 However, using a different object allows you to place the held object in a more suitable location.
 * `GrabAnyObjectWithSize`: If this is non-zero, objects that have no [grabbable item component](../../gameplay/grabbable-item-component.md) can be picked up as well, as long as their bounding box is smaller than this value.